MO-ShaanilP-39793/alphaBT/docs/dynamic_levels.md

 - Stock not found in price data
 - Date range has no valid trading days

-The TP_SL_bt module handles these cases by falling back to fixed percentage thresholds.
+The `backtest/tpsl.py` module handles these cases by falling back to fixed percentage thresholds.